top of page

 Zone 7

-This is known as Neuromuscular Power training where target power/effort is maximal, way above 150% of FTP and heart rate is generally not use as a guide.
+This is known as Neuromuscular Power training where target power/effort is maximal, way above 150% of FTP and heart rate is generally not used as a guide.
 Power is useful as a guide but only in reference to similar efforts.

 • Duration: Less than 30 seconds.